meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 "Do you feel you in any way deserved what happened?"
 "Do you ask yourself, 'Why me?'
 How do you answer?"

-They were also asked to rate how much credit or blame they assigned to themselves for their outcome and divide the responsibility amo
+They were also asked to rate how much credit or blame they assigned to themselves for their outcome and divide the responsibility among four potentially causal factors: themselves, others, the environment and chance.